Why yoga with me?

 What if there was a way to use yoga specifically for migraine sufferers?
 What if not just the asana could be tailored to the needs of migraineurs, but there is wisdom to be found in the timeless yogic teachings that could help us figure out how to live a good life despite the challenges we face when living with a migraine brain?

-I won’t lie, as a scientist, there were moments in my Purna Yoga teacher training that just didn’t quite gel with me.
-But by and large, I loved learning more about this ancient way of life, and it confirmed what I had suspected before: that beyond the physical benefits of the asanas, there is wisdom to be found in yogic philosophy that can be applied regardless of any spiritual beliefs.
-I know I’m going to sound like an utter cliché of a yoga teacher, but I really do think that everyone can benefit from more yoga in their lives and use it to build a better life – in particular those of us with health challenges. ¯\_(ツ)_/¯
+I love deepening my understanding of yoga, and I very much believe that there is wisdom to be found in yogic philosophy that can be applied regardless of any spiritual beliefs.
+I know I’m going to sound like an utter cliché of a yoga teacher, but I really do think that everyone can benefit from more yoga in their lives and use it to build a better life – in particular those of us with health challenges.